 It’s always a good idea to pay attention to your Yorkie’s paws.
 The last thing you want is for your dog to have his or her feet get hurt, which can make it hard for him or her to move around and even lead to health problems.
 As such, another major part of grooming has to do with paw care.

 For most Yorkie owners, paw care means nail trimming.
-Unfortunately, Yorkies don’t really do enough damage to their nails on a daily basis to wear them down, so you’ll have to learn how to clip.
+Unfortunately, Yorkies don’t really do enough damage to their nails on a daily basis to wear them down, so you’ll have to learn how to use dog nail clippers.
 This is a process that probably doesn’t have to be done more than once a month, but it is one that you need to know how to perform.

 You’ll definitely want to start by figuring out if it’s actually time for a trim.
 If you can hear your dog walking around on bare floors or if you see that his or her nails are curving downward, it’s time.
 Waiting until this point is a good idea, though, as you don’t want to start trimming when your dog’s nails aren’t quite ready.